Iruos8805/ResNet-For-Captcha-Identification/README.md

 ## Training/Inference code and Performance visualisation

-Refer the notebook for the code and visualisation :
+Refer the notebook for the code and visualisation : [ResNet.ipynb](ResNet.ipynb)

 ## About the Model